-The Audit Committee has appointed Ernst & Young LLP ("E&Y") as the Company's independent registered public accounting firm for the year ending December 31, 2012.
-For 2011, the Company engaged E&Y to serve as the Company's independent registered public accounting firm for the year ended December 31, 2011, audit the annual financial statements and to perform audit-related and tax services.
-Representatives of E&Y are expected to be present at the annual meeting of shareholders, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.
+The Audit Committee has appointed Ernst & Young LLP ("EY") as the Company's independent registered public accounting firm for the year ending December 31, 2014.
+For 2013, the Company engaged EY to serve as the Company's independent registered public accounting firm for the year ended December 31, 2013, to audit the annual financial statements and to perform audit-related and tax services.
+Representatives of EY are expected to be present at the annual meeting of shareholders, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.

-The Board of Directors seeks an indication from shareholders of their approval or disapproval of the Audit Committee's appointment of E&Y as the Company's independent registered public accounting firm for 2012.
+The Board of Directors seeks an indication from shareholders of their approval or disapproval of the Audit Committee's appointment of EY as the Company's independent registered public accounting firm for 2014.
 The submission of this matter for approval by the shareholders is not legally required.
 The Board believes that submission of this matter presents an opportunity for the shareholders to provide feedback to the Board on an important issue of corporate governance.
-If the shareholders do not approve the appointment of E&Y, the appointment will be re-evaluated by the Audit Committee but will not require the Audit Committee to appoint a different accounting firm.
+If the shareholders do not approve the appointment of EY, the appointment will be re-evaluated by the Audit Committee but will not require the Audit Committee to appoint a different accounting firm.
 The Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interest of the Company and its shareholders.
-Approval of the proposal to ratify the selection of E&Y as the Company's independent registered public accounting firm requires the affirmative vote of a majority of the common shares present in person or by proxy and entitled to vote at the Annual Meeting.
-Abstentions will have the same effect as votes against the proposal.
-Broker non-votes will not be considered common shares present and entitled to vote on the proposal and will not have a positive or negative effect on the outcome of this proposal.